Smithsonian Institution: Enola Gay display

-Censorship of "Seasons of Life and Land"
+Censorship of Seasons of Life and Land

-In 2003, a National Museum of Natural History exhibit, Subhankar Banerjee's Seasons of Life and Land, featuring photographs of the Arctic National Wildlife Refuge, was censored and moved to the basement by Smithsonian officials because they feared that its subject matter was too politically controversial.
+In 2003, a National Museum of Natural History exhibit, Subhankar Banerjee's Seasons of Life and Land, featuring photographs of the Arctic National Wildlife Refuge, was censored and moved to the basement by Smithsonian officials.
+They were concerned that its subject matter was too politically controversial.

 In November 2007, The Washington Post reported internal criticism has been raised regarding the institution's handling of the exhibit on the Arctic.
 According to documents and e-mails, the exhibit and its associated presentation were edited at high levels to add "scientific uncertainty" regarding the nature and impact of global warming on the Arctic.
 Acting Secretary of the Smithsonian Cristián Samper was interviewed by the Post, and claimed the exhibit was edited because it contained conclusions that went beyond what could be proven by contemporary climatology.
 The Smithsonian is now a participant in the U.S. Global Change Research Program.